Apple vs Fitbit: Which Is Better? (2026)

 Frequently Asked Questions

-Is Apple Watch or Fitbit better for fitness tracking?
+Is Apple Watch better than Fitbit for fitness tracking?

 How long does Apple Watch battery last vs Fitbit?